jreina1/Project-Livermore/project/README.md

 ### run it

+it’s ready when it says [Entrypoint] Starting MySQL 5.7.21-1.1.3. it won't always say that though after it has been run the first time.

 ```
-docker-compose up (it’s ready when it says [Entrypoint] Starting MySQL 5.7.21-1.1.3)
+docker-compose up
 ```

 ### or run in background

+may have conflated this with the docker cmd.  will check.
 ```
 docker-compose -d up
 ```

 ### Point browser to the web container

+just shows 1 part of 1 entry from db at the moment. python libraries for flask and mysql are available. the app.py file tests the libraries and connectivity to the mysql container.

 ```
-localhost:5000 (just shows 1 part of 1 entry from db)
+localhost:5000
 ```

 ### stop it and cleanup